cambiotraining/bacterial-genomics/materials/10-phylogenetics.md

 ::: {.callout-tip}
 #### Key Points

+- Tree inference methods include neighbor-joining, maximum parsimony and maximum likelihood.
+The first two are simpler and computationally faster, but do not accurately capture relevant features of sequence evolution.
+- Maximum likelihood methods are recommended, as they incorporate relevant parameters such as different substitution rates, invariant sites and variable mutation rates across the sequence.
+- Phylogenetic tree inference requires a multiple sequence alignment as input, regardless of which method of inference is used.
-- To reduce the computational burden of the analysis, we can extract variable sites from our alignment using the `snp-sites` software.
-Its output can be used with the `IQ-TREE` mentioned above.
+- To reduce the computational burden of the analysis when using whole-genome alignments, we can extract variable sites from our alignment using the `snp-sites` software.
+- IQ-Tree is a popular software for maximum likelihood tree inference and can take as input the variable sites from the previous step.
 :::